Separation of church and state in the United States: Colonial views on establishment, accommodationism, and separationism

 The Library of Congress states that:

 Many states were as explicit about the need for a thriving religion as Congress was in its thanksgiving and fast day proclamations.
 The Massachusetts Constitution of 1780 declared, for example, that "the happiness of a people, and the good order and preservation of civil government, essentially depend on piety, religion, and morality."
 The states were in a stronger position to act upon this conviction because they were considered to possess "general" powers as opposed to the limited, specifically enumerated powers of Congress.
 Congregationalists and Anglicans who, before 1776, had received public financial support, called their state benefactors "nursing fathers" (Isaiah 49:23).

 The Rhode Island Royal Charter obtained in 1663 by Roger Williams and John Clarke contains unique provisions which make it significantly different from the charters granted to the other colonies.
 It gave the colonists freedom to elect their own governor and write their own laws, within very broad guidelines, and also stipulated that no person residing in Rhode Island could be "molested, punished, disquieted, or called in question for any differences in opinion in matters of religion".

 The Flushing Remonstrance shows support for separation of church and state as early as the mid-17th century, stating their opposition to religious persecution of any sort: "The law of love, peace and liberty in the states extending to Jews, Turks and Egyptians, as they are considered sons of Adam, which is the glory of the outward state of Holland, so love, peace, and liberty, extending to all in Christ Jesus, condemns hatred, war, and bondage."
 The document was signed on December 27, 1657, by a group of English citizens in America who were affronted by persecution of Quakers and the religious policies of the Governor of New Netherland, Peter Stuyvesant.
 Stuyvesant had formally banned all religions other than the Dutch Reformed Church from being practiced in the colony, in accordance with the laws of the Dutch Republic.
 The signers indicated their "desire therefore in this case not to judge lest we are judged, neither to condemn least we are condemned, but rather let every man stand or fall to his own Master."
-Stuyvesant fined the petitioners and threw them in prison until they recanted.
-However, John Bowne allowed the Quakers to meet in his home.
-Bowne was arrested, jailed, and sent to the Netherlands for trial; the Dutch court exonerated Bowne.
+Stuyvesant fined the petitioners and threw them in prison until they recanted, but John Bowne allowed the Quakers to meet in his home.
+Bowne was arrested, fined 150 guilders, and jailed for his refusal to pay.
+After three months, Stuyvesant sent him away to Amsterdam.
+Bowne appealed there to the Dutch West India Company, persuading its Directors to let him return to New Netherland.
+They also sent Stuyvesant a letter rebuking him for not tolerating religious dissent.